cerner/terra-toolkit/docs/Wdio_Utility.md

   * `WDIO_EXTERNAL_PORT` - This specifies the external port that is mapped on the container to the WDIO_INTERNAL_PORT.
   * `WDIO_EXTERNAL_HOST` - This specifies the externally accessible name for the host on which the container is running.
 * In order to stop test runner as soon as a single test has failed, explicitly set the environment variable `WDIO_BAIL` to true.
 By default all the tests are run regardless of failures.
+* For a dry run of screenshot comparisons, disable assertions on the screenshot comparison results by setting the environment variable `WDIO_IGNORE_COMPARISON_RESULTS` to true.

 ## Writing Tests